devilovers/devilovers/README.md

 ---

 ## 💗 About Me
-- 💻 Frontend Developer | UI/UX Enthusiast
+- 💻 Frontend Developer & UI/UX enthusiast
-- ⚡ Still learning, but always leveling up
+- ⚡ Still learning, always growing
-- 🛠 Focused on HTML, CSS, PHP, and UI/UX
+- 🛠 Building with HTML, CSS, PHP, and creativity
-- 🎧 Codes better with good music
+- 🎧 Coding with music on repeat
 - 🧠 Quiet, focused, and gets things done

 ---